Hey planning Mashers!

 Archer and Olive Notebook Selection

 Love watercolor?
-Archer and Olive just released their watercolor journals (and I can’t wait to give it a try!).
-It’s A5 spiral dot grid notebooks with watercolor paper.
+Archer and Olive have watercolor journals (and notepads).
+It’s A5 dot grid notebooks with watercolor paper.

 If you’re looking for a pre-made planner, they also have you covered.
-Archer and Olive has a line of the pre-made planners in A5 and B5 size.
+Archer and Olive have a line of dated and undated pre-made planners.

 Does Archer and Olive sound like your next notebook?
 Or maybe you use and love some other journal?
 Share with us in the comments!

 Remember to use code MASHA10 on checkout to get 10% off your order.

 Hope this post was interesting; if you find it so, please share!
 If you enjoy my content and want to show your appreciation, please consider supporting me with a cup of coffee.